egenedy97/WouldYouRather/README.md

-# Would You Rather Project
+# Project Description

-This is the starter code for the final assessment project for Udacity's React & Redux course.

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+A web app to show and create polls in the form of "Would You Rather?".
+The user has to be logged in to actively participate in the app.
+After voting in the poll, the user can see the statistics of the poll votes.

+A project for Udacity's React Nanodegree with a focus on React and Redux.

+## How to start & use project

+Please use `npm install` and `npm start` to start the project.

 ## Data